World's tallest woman wants to use record to celebrate differences

-The 24-year-old, who was confirmed this week as the world's tallest living female by Guinness World Records, was born with Weaver Syndrome, a rare genetic disease that causes rapid growth, among other abnormalities.
+The 24-year-old Turkish woman, who was confirmed this week as the world's tallest living female by Guinness World Records, was born with Weaver syndrome, a rare genetic disease that causes rapid growth, among other abnormalities.

 "Being different is not as bad as you think.
 It can bring you unexpected success," Ms Gelgi told reporters as she proudly stood up with the help of her walking frame.